jyb612/zephyrDock/README.md

 ```
 git clone https://github.com/jyb612/zephyrDock.git
 ```
-Then navigate into the workspace:
+Then navigate into the workspace: (Modified for zephyrDock)
 ```
-cd tracktor-beam
+cd zephyrDock
 ```
 Install OpenCV from source
 ```